 Other Pro Bono Matters

-Represent a district attorney's office in defending a narcotics-related criminal conviction in the appellate division of New York state court and secured a unanimous decision upholding the conviction.
+Represented a district attorney's office in defending a narcotics-related criminal conviction in the appellate division of New York state court and secured a unanimous decision upholding the conviction.

 - U.S. Patent and Trademark Office